JulianWDev/MetData/docs/assignments/three.md

 `The total tourist tax earned by Amsterdam from the 30.000 visitors would be: 2143286.0€`

 ### Plot the amount of AirBnB locations per neighbourhood.
-We can plot the amount of AirBNB location by neighbourhood using the following code (Gemeente Amsterdam, 2023):
+We can plot the amount of AirBNB location by neighbourhood using the following code (Gemeente Amsterdam, 2023; Inside Airbnb, n.d.):
 ```python
 airbnb_df = pd.read_csv('./listings.csv')
 bbga_df = pd.read_csv('./bbga.csv', sep=';')